Main focus: Sustainable Tech

 Twitter handle: @_cberger_

-Prior to this, she worked within the International Cyber Policy Coordination Staff at the German Foreign Office where she was in charge of divising strategies for Internet Governance, promoting human rights and freedom online, as well as drafting policy concepts for capacity building and digital development.
-Cathleen was also a fellow at the Centre for Internet and Human Rights (CIHR), an associate at Stiftung Neue Verantwortung (snv) and a Global Governance Futures fellow at the Global Public Policy Institute (GPPi).
-In former positions, she worked as a research assistant with the German Institute for International and Security Policy (SWP) looking, among other things, into practices of data exchange in the European Union and as a visiting lecturer at the Friedrich Schiller University Jena.
+Prior to these roles, she worked within the International Cyber Policy Coordination Staff at the German Foreign Office where she was tasked with devising strategies for Internet Governance, promoting human rights and freedom online, as well as drafting policy concepts for capacity building and digital development.
+In former positions, Cathleen was a consultant for Global Partners Digital, a research assistant at the German Institute for International and Security Affairs (SWP), and a visiting lecturer at the Friedrich Schiller University Jena.

 She studied European Studies and Political Science at the European University Viadrina, Frankfurt/Oder, the Adam Mickiewicz University, Poznan and the Galatasaray University, Istanbul.